 Products and floor layouts move constantly and lighting in a retail space should mirror this versatility.
 Which is why most designers prefer adjustable recessed lights or track lighting for retail applications with either narrow beam spread directional lighting on the ceiling or under-cabinet lighting in a display case directly above the products.

-Another implementation of product-specific lighting is a linear fixture to highlight dark shelves and products in small spaces.
-These slim products can fit on-shelf above and provide down lighting that’s absolutely necessary.
+Another implementation of product-specific lighting is slim linear recessed lighting or under-cabinet led strips to light dark shelves and products in small spaces.

 In this application, it’s easy to see how this much bright lighting can be power hungry.
 Over long business hours, the power bill adds up.
-Alcon Lighting recommends solid state LEDs because they substantially reduce costs by using less power.
-The same amount of lighting power is provided, but LEDs demand much less electricity.
+Solid state LEDs can substantially reduce costs by using less power.

 Additionally, quality of light is paramount for showing products as intended.
-Lights can be rated with a CRI (Color Rendering Index), which rates the quality of colors under the light.
-LEDs give off a broad spectrum of colors at higher levels, which provides a great lighting experience.
+Lights can be rated with a CRI (Color Rendering Index), which rates the accuracy of colors under the light.

 Color Temperature & CRI